free-icons/free-icons/README.md

 - **Free to Use**: All icons in this repository are completely free for both personal and commercial use.
 <!-- - **Multiple Formats**: Icons are provided in popular formats such as SVG, and PNG, ensuring compatibility across different platforms and design tools. -->
 - **High Quality**: Each icon is meticulously crafted, offering excellent visual clarity and detail.

+## Thanks

+We would like to express our gratitude to the [font-icons-scraper](https://github.com/a-rustacean/font-icons-scraper) repository by [a-rustacean](https://github.com/a-rustacean).
+Their valuable work and effort in curating a comprehensive collection of icons have inspired and contributed to the creation of this repository.

 ## Contributing